 Two of my dad's oft-quoted sayings were: "If it's worth having, it's worth working for" and "do a just day's work for a just day's pay."
 When he woke us up in the mornings at an early hour, he would say, "Roll out, roll out, it's a cold, cruel world"...meaning that we should get up and at our chores, or else getting ready to catch the school bus which came at an early hour.
-Another thing I often heard him say, "It's a great life if you don't weaken."
-I thought about that one a lot - I suppose if you weakened, you got trampled!
 Those are some of his sayings that I won't ever forget.